Saturday, May 21, 2011

 This Date in Rock Music History: May 21

-1963: The Beatles recorded five songs for the BBC radio show Saturday Club and six for Steppin' Out at the Playhouse Theatre in London.
+1963: The Beatles recorded five songs for the BBC radio show Saturday Club and six for Steppin' Out before a live audience at the Playhouse Theatre in London.

-1964: The Drifters recorded "Under the Boardwalk" with Johnny Moore singing lead after Rudy Lewis had died the night before.
+1964: The Drifters recorded "Under The Boardwalk".
+Johnny Moore was called upon to sing lead after Rudy Lewis had died the night before.

 1965: The Four Tops appeared on the U.K. television show Ready Steady Goes Live!